rhapsodyjs/rhapsodyjs.github.io/_includes/models.md

 ## Accessing a model

-When programming some action view, you can require a model using the method: Rhapsody.requireModel(modelName), and then use it as a Mongoose model.
+When programming some action view, you can require a model using the method: Rhapsody.requireModel(modelName), and then use it as a [JugglingDB](https://github.com/1602/jugglingdb) model normally.
+To see how to use the models, check the [JugglingDB documentation](https://github.com/1602/jugglingdb).

 ## Spec